 A: Apprentices earn competitive wages, a paycheck from day one and incremental raises as skill levels increase.
-The average wage for a fully proficient worker who completed an apprenticeship translates to approximately $60,000 annually.
-Apprentices who complete their program earn approximately $300,000 more over their career than non-apprenticeship participants.
+The average wage for a fully-proficient worker who completed an apprenticeship translates to approximately $60,000 annually.
+Apprentices who complete their program earn approximately $300,000 more over their career compared to non-apprenticeship participants.

 Q: Do you earn college credit while participating in apprenticeship programs?

 A: Today, most apprenticeship opportunities include on-the-job training and classroom instruction provided by apprenticeship training centers, technical schools, community colleges, and four-year colleges and universities, sometimes through distance learning.
 Often apprenticeship sponsors work directly with community colleges that do provide college credit for apprenticeship experience.